Autoregressive Quantile Flows for Predictive Uncertainty Estimation: Introduction

 \section{Introduction}

 Reasoning about uncertainty via the language of probability is important in many application domains of machine learning, including medicine~\citep{saria_sepsis_2018}, robotics~\citep{chua2018,buckman2018sample}, and operations research~\citep{van1997neuro}.
-Especially important is the estimation of predictive uncertainties (e.g., confidence intervals around forecasts); in applications such as clinical diagnosis \citep{jiang2012calibrating} or decision support systems \citep{werling15adaptive}, estimating uncertainty can be as important as obtaining high accuracy \citep{NIPS2015_52d2752b}.
+Especially important is the estimation of predictive uncertainties (e.g., confidence intervals around forecasts) in tasks such as clinical diagnosis \citep{jiang2012calibrating} or decision support systems \citep{werling15adaptive,NIPS2015_52d2752b}.

 Normalizing flows \citep{rezende2016variational, papamakarios2019normalizing, kingma2016improved} are a popular framework for defining probabilistic models, and can be used for density estimation \citep{papamakarios2017masked}, out-of-distribution detection \citep{nalisnick2019hybrid}, content generation \citep{kingma2018glow}, and more.
 Flows feature tractable posterior inference and maximum likelihood estimation; however, maximum likelihood estimation of flows requires carefully designing a family of bijective functions that are simultaneously expressive and whose Jacobian has a tractable determinant.
-In practice, this makes flows time-consuming to design and computationally expensive to train.
+In practice, this limits the kinds of neural networks that can be used to parameterize normalizing flows and makes many types of networks computationally expensive to train.

 This paper takes a step towards addressing this limitation of normalizing flows by proposing new objectives that contribute towards alleviating the computational cost of calculating determinants of Jacobians.
 Specifically, we argue for training flows using an objective that is different from classical maximum likelihood and is instead based on proper scoring rules \citep{GneitingRaftery07}, a standard tool in the statistics literature for evaluating the quality of probabilistic forecasts.
 We show that this objective can be used to train normalizing flows and that it simplifies the computation of Jacobians in certain types of flows.